unfor19/kubernetes-localdev/challenges/README.md

 <summary>Upon completing the challenge - Expand/Collapse</summary>

 **Encoding** is nothing more than a different representation of the same thing.
-Just as `11` in binary is `3` in decimal, you just need to know the base and that's it, there's no protection at all.
+Just as `11` in binary is `3` in decimal, you need to know the base, and that's it; there's no protection at all.

 Willy should've used an **Encryption** mechanism, such as password, private+public keys, etc., to protect his Makefile.